-Strictly Adhere to HIPAA at All Times: ModivCare's role in providing medical transportation puts many of our team members in contact with our clients' members' protected health information (PHI) on a daily basis.
+Strictly Adhere to HIPAA at All Times: Modivcare's business nature puts many of our team members in contact with our clients', members', patients' protected health information (PHI) on a daily basis.
 Strict compliance with the Health Information Portability and Accountability Act (HIPAA) is a critical aspect of our business.
 HIPAA-protected information may only be released in compliance with applicable HIPAA and other confidentiality laws and regulations.
 All team members must familiarize themselves with HIPAA requirements by reading the materials provided to them and participating in the HIPAA training that is part of our mandatory compliance training.
 You must ensure that PHI is treated in compliance with the law and the Company's HIPAA policies.
-If you need to report a potential HIPAA/PRIVACY incident or have any questions about the correct way to treat information under HIPAA, please contact ModivCare's Privacy Officer, Adam Lovett, at HIPAAOfficer@modivcare.com.
-If you have questions about data security or need to report a potential security incident, please submit a request to the IT Service Desk at modivcare@service-now.com.
-The Chief Information Security Officer for ModivCare is Travis Lansdell.
+If you need to report a potential HIPAA/PRIVACY incident or have any questions about the correct way to treat information under HIPAA, please contact Modivcare's Privacy Officers, Adam Lovett and Ryan Lipinski, at hIPAAOfficer@Modivcare.com.
+If you have questions about data security or need to report a potential security incident, please submit a request to the IT Service Desk at Modivcare@service-now.com.
+The Chief Information Security Officer for Modivcare is Travis Lansdell.